-The Peircean Pragmaticist solution to these Kantian predicaments is that the general and abstract cognitions develop gradually from the initial Feeling of sensual intuitions to their interpretation in Emotional reactions to them which their coherency interpreted in the synthesis of Thought embodied in proving the truth of the perceptual judgment as our basic representation of reality and from it all our general and abstract knowledge developed.
-In this epistemology general rationality developed from the particular experience without any need to bridge the Kantian Gap between the Transcendental and the Empirical components.
-Hence, the Peircean semiotics is actually the epistemology of knowledge upon which I developed the epistemic logic which enable to show that the Kantian conception of formal Transcendental Reason and Understanding which cannot explain how they can prove truths of our hypothetical cognitons (Nesher, 2011, 2016 2018, 2021).
+The Peircean pragmaticist solution to these Kantian predicaments is to suggest that general and abstract cognitions develop gradually from the initial sensual intuitions through their interpretation in emotional reactions to them, the coherency of which is interpreted in the synthesis of thought and is embodied in proving the truth of our perceptual judgment, which is our basic representation of reality and from which all our general and abstract knowledge develops.
+In this epistemology, general rationality developed from particular experience, without any need to bridge the Kantian gap between transcendental and the empirical components.
+Hence, Peircean semiotics is actually the epistemology of knowledge upon which I developed the epistemic logic that allows us to show that the Kantian conception of formal transcendental reason and understanding cannot prove the truths of our hypothetical cognitions (Nesher, 2011, 2016 2018, 2021).

-This realist epistemology enables Peirce to solve the predicaments in the three Critiques of Kant with his conception of the three Normative Sciences, the Theoretical, Ethical and Aesthetical that representing in different modes the reality, and explained how these sciences when their hypotheses are proved true in their respective Proof-Condition they can be Normative and Practical in human lives and conducts in natural, social and engaging lives respectively (Peirce, 1903, Nesher, 2002: X, 2007, 2018a/b).
+This realist epistemology allows Peirce to solve the predicaments in Kant’s three critiques, with his conception of the three normative sciences, the theoretical, ethical and aesthetical, which represent different modes of reality, and explain how these sciences, when their hypotheses are proved true in their respective proof conditions, can be normative and practical in human life and conduct in natural, social, and engaging lives respectively (Peirce, 1903, Nesher, 2002: X, 2007, 2018a/b).

 8.2.
-How to Overcome the Kantian Epistemology in Order to Explain How the Knowledge of Scientific Theories?
-The Norms of Practice of Theoretic, Ethic and Aesthetic in Physical Nature and of Human Social Life
+How to Overcome Kantian Epistemology in order to Explain Knowledge of Scientific Theories?
+The Practical Norms of Theoretical, Ethical, and Aesthetical Sciences in Physical Nature and Human Social Life

-There is no question about the Kantian roots of Peircean Pragmaticism.
-The problem is rather to inquire how Peirce developed his empirical realist philosophy with its semiotics as epistemic logic from Kantian transcendental idealism as phenomenology.
-My thesis is that Peirce proved that we can explain human cognitive behavior empirically without speculating on faith in the a priori transcendental domain separated dichotomously from the empirical sensual experience.
-I will show that Peirce, turning the tables on Kant’s Copernican Revolution, explains how we can exploit Kant’s important insights into human cognitive operations in order to explain epistemologically our aesthetic, ethical, and scientific knowledge of external reality.
+There is no question about the Kantian roots of Peircean pragmaticism.
+The problem is rather to discover how Peirce developed his empirical realist philosophy with its semiotics as epistemic logic from Kantian transcendental idealism as phenomenology.
+My thesis is that Peirce proved that we can explain human cognitive behavior empirically without speculating about an a priori transcendental domain that is distinct from empirical sensual experience.
+I will show that, turning the tables on Kant’s Copernican Revolution, Peirce explains how we can exploit Kant’s important insights into human cognitive operations in order to provide an epistemological explanation of our aesthetic, ethical, and scientific knowledge of external reality.
 This is in contrast to some Peircean scholars who interpret him as a neo-Kantian (e.g., Apel, Putnam, Habermas; cf. Wellmer, 1991: 170ff.; Nesher, 2002b: III, VIII, X, 2003, 2004b).

-Indeed, one can find some Kantian elements in Peirce’s discussions of aesthetics, especially in his early writings as well as in his mature philosophy, in which we can see how he revised and reconstructed his Kantian epistemological foundations.
-The question here is how, by following Peirce, can we revise Kant’s philosophy of aesthetic artworks to understand aesthetics as a normative science and explain the creation and evaluation of artworks, their beauty and truth.
+Indeed, one can find some Kantian elements in Peirce’s discussions of aesthetics, especially in his early writings and in his mature philosophy, in which we can see how he revised and reconstructed his Kantian epistemological foundations.
+The question here is how, by following Peirce, we can revise Kant’s philosophy of aesthetic artworks to understand aesthetics as a normative science and explain the creation and evaluation of artworks, their beauty and truth.
 This, as I have suggested, can be done in the framework of Peircean epistemology, which we can reconstruct from his writings.

-Peirce analyzes philosophy as consisting of “three grand divisions”: (1) phenomenology as a description of our preliminary experience; (2) the three normative sciences, logic, ethics, and aesthetics, which comprise the comprehensive epistemic logic of the three main human modes of representing reality: scientific theories, norms of action and moral conduct, and aesthetic epitomes as knowledge of human life -- divisions that are comparable to Kant’s three Critiques; and (3) metaphysics, which according to Peirce is not a priori knowledge but, I would say, our most generalized and abstracted comprehension of Reality as distinguished from Kant’s “Metaphysics of Experience” (Paton, 1936, I: 258; cf. Peirce, CP: 5.121; Nesher, 2002: III, 2010).
+Peirce analyzes philosophy as consisting of “three grand divisions”: (1) phenomenology as a description of our preliminary experience; (2) the three normative sciences, logic, ethics, and aesthetics, which comprise the comprehensive epistemic logic of the three main human modes of representing reality: scientific theories, norms of action and moral conduct, and aesthetic epitomes as knowledge of human life-divisions that are comparable to Kant’s three critiques; and (3) metaphysics, which according to Peirce is not a priori knowledge but, I would say, our most generalized and abstracted comprehension of reality, as distinct from Kant’s “Metaphysics of Experience” (Paton, 1936, I: 258; cf. Peirce, CP: 5.121; Nesher, 2002: III, 2010).